tarangpatel/whatilove/_posts/2023-02-15-gaga-over-chatgpt.markdown

 ### Generating boilerplate code

 You can ask AI tools like ChatGPT to generate boilerplate code to speed up the development.
 ChatGPT can create pretty good code in the language you mentioned.
-I asked ChatGPT  to create a code for loading image asynchronously in SwiftUI using Combine framework.
+I asked ChatGPT  to create a code for loading images asynchronously in SwiftUI using the Combine framework.
 I copied the code and tried it out.
 It worked.

 ![](/images/GAGA/C_1.png)